March 20, 2020

 I know this sounds weird.
 But the error that investors almost always make is they drive looking in the rear view mirror.
 You have to drive looking through the front windshield.
 And securities priced lower, especially relative to value, mean less risk.

 I'm not worried about the financial world today, at least for our clients.
 My assumption is that we'll enter a recession and equity markets could slide down from here.
 But I don't know that (1), and the risk protection system is in place.
-We have three levels of internal control checks on every account we manage to verify risk levels, which is more than any firm I have ever seen in the industry (it's interesting that we can do that while charging substantially less than almost everyone - it tells you something about the industry).
+We have three levels of internal control checks on every account we manage to verify risk levels (it's interesting that we can do that while charging substantially less than almost everyone - it tells you something about the industry).

 All of us at One Day In July spend time discussing ways to emotionally detach from markets, while staying emotionally connected to our clients.
 We know that market emotional detachment is both valuable and rare, and we like both of those adjectives, particularly when combined.
 But if you are worried, call your Advisor here and have a discussion.
 It's natural, and a significant part of our job is offsetting fear.